-Acute respiratory distress syndrome (ARDS) is a life-threatening condition.
-The lungs become swollen and blood vessels leak fluid into the air sacs (alveoli).
+Acute respiratory distress syndrome (ARDS) is when the lungs become inflamed, causing blood vessels to swell and leak fluid into the air sacs (alveoli).
 This prevents the lungs from working well.
 It also makes it hard to get oxygen into the blood.
-This can damage other vital organs, such as the heart, kidneys, liver, or brain.
-Your child will need intensive care in a hospital.
+As a result, other vital organs can get damaged, such as the heart, kidneys, liver, or brain.

-The condition usually develops in response to a major illness, surgery, injury, or widespread infection (sepsis).
+The condition usually happens because of a major illness, surgery, injury, or widespread infection (sepsis).

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.

 Cookies are used by this site.
 To decline or learn more, visit our cookie notice.